Ladder99/ladder99/docs/page/viewing-dashboard.md

 ![](_images/grafana-login.jpg)

+Note: normally the initial password for the admin account is 'admin', but for the Example setup we've pre-set the password for you.

 ## Main Page

 The dashboard will show the LIVE status of a Mazak CNC machine, as provided by Mazak -